IBM-Cloud/ansible-collection-ibm/docs/ibm_compute_user.rst

     (Required for new resource) First name of the user

+  company_name (True, str, None)
+    (Required for new resource) comapany name

+  tags (False, list, None)
+    Tags set for the resources

+  email (True, str, None)
+    (Required for new resource) email address of the user

+  address1 (True, str, None)
+    (Required for new resource) Address info of the user

   last_name (True, str, None)
     (Required for new resource) Last name of the user

+  user_status (False, str, ACTIVE)
+    user status info

+  password (False, str, None)
+    password for the user

+  address2 (False, str, None)
+    Address info of the user

   city (True, str, None)